LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 _(Type: multiple responses possible)_
 _(Select all the answer items that correspond to practices in your organisation)_

-- [ ] 2.1.a We operate informally on this subject and relies on the practices of each collaborator involved
+- [ ] 2.1.a We operate informally on this subject and rely on the practices of each collaborator involved
-- [ ] 2.1.c Our approach includes methods to prevent poisoninck attacks when collecting and gathering data samples
+- [ ] 2.1.c Our approach includes methods to prevent poisoning attacks when collecting and gathering data samples
 - [ ] 2.1.b Our approach includes methods to check and make sure when necessary that datasets include samples of rare events
 - [ ] 2.1.d Our approcah includes methods to complete missing values in datasets
 - [ ] 2.1.e Our approach includes methods to handle erroneous or atypical data samples values